 Spongebob Squarepants had a variation in "Fear of a Krabby Patty" where SpongeBob develops a fear of Krabby Patties, and sees Mr. Krabs and the customers as them.

 In "Its A Sponge Bob Christmas", Patchy the Pirate and Potty are stranded and hungry, and Patchy sees Potty as a plate of buffalo wings.
 Potty, in turn, sees Patchy as a cake of bird seed and starts pecking at his head.

-Bart has been sent to his room without any dinner, and eventually feels so hungry he begins to visualize Santa's Little Helper's head as a pizza box, with his tongue as a slice.
+In "Itchy and Scratchy: The Movie", Bart has been sent to his room without any pizza for dinner as punishment for fooling around with Grampa's dentures, and eventually feels so hungry he begins to visualize Santa's Little Helper's head as a pizza box, with his tongue as a slice.

 In the Treehouse of Horror segment "Married to the Blob", the blob Homer sees Dr. Phil McGraw as a box of fudge.

 Dr. Phil: You're thinking about eating me right now, aren't you? (is now fudge) Aren't you?